 - Be consistent.

 - Ensure that all bottles and accessories are properly sterilized to prevent infection.
+Getting the right sterilizer is very important in keeping disease at baby.
+Here is one I think you will love:

 Will supplementing with formula affect baby’s poop?